 Default to the Cheapest Shipping Option

 When a site offers free shipping, it results in increased online sales.
 86% of respondents who abandon the cart said their primary reason was the cost of the shipping.
 If you need to charge for the shipping, then default to the popular and cheapest option.
-These changes ensure a positive eCommerce checkout experience.
+These changes ensure a positive eCommerce checkout best practices.

 Make the Checkout Buttons Visible